-In a move that’s equal parts predictable and surprising, AWS has decided to make their Valkey-based services significantly cheaper than their Redis counterparts.
+In a move that’s equal parts predictable and surprising, AWS has decided cut prices for their Valkey-based services significantly cheaper than their Redis counterparts.
 For those of you who’ve been living under a rock (or perhaps just sensibly ignoring the never-ending open-source licensing drama), Valkey is the successor fork of Redis, spearheaded by AWS in conjunction with several other players in the space and currently residing at the Linux Foundation.

 The Numbers Game